Fractional windings of the spinor condensates on a ring: Abstract

 \section{Abstract}

 We study the uniform solutions to the one-dimensional spinor Bose-Einstein condensates on a ring.
 These states explicitly display the associated motion of the super-current and the spin rotation, which give rise to fractional winding numbers according to the various compositions of the hyperfine states.
-It simultaneously yields a fractional factor to the global phase due to the gauge-spin symmetry.
-Our method can be applied to explore the fractional vortices by identifying the ring as the boundary of two-dimensional spinor condensates.
+It simultaneously yields a fractional factor to the global phase due to the spin-gauge symmetry.
+All fractional windings can be denoted as $nk/(m+n)$, with $nk<m+n<2F$, for arbitrary spin-$F$ Bose-Einstein condensation (BEC).
+Our method can be applied to explore the fractional vortices by identifying the ring as the boundary of two-dimensional (2D) spinor condensates.